Blog Post

-From password spraying to credential stuffing, cybercriminals are constantly trying to crack passwords to gain initial access to user accounts, where they can then exfiltrate data, redirect financial transactions, or move laterally to other areas of the threat surface.
+From password spraying to credential stuffing, cybercriminals are constantly trying to crack passwords to gain unauthorized access.
+They then use that foothold to steal data, redirect funds, or move laterally within an environment.

-The good news is anyone can protect themselves from these attacks with a few simple actions.
-This article will help you get started.
+The good news is anyone can defend against these attacks with a few simple actions.
 Keep reading to learn more about password spraying attacks and to find actionable tips for detecting and preventing them.

 We’ve relied on passwords to keep hackers out of our accounts for decades.
 When done right, they can still do that relatively effectively.
 But the average person simply has too many accounts to keep track of, which means we use predictable, easy-to-remember passwords like a pet’s name instead of something more complicated or obscure.

-So, we have people using passwords that are simpler than they should be, while tactics for guessing them become increasingly advanced.
+So, we have people using passwords that are simpler than they should be, unintentionally weakening their own defenses.
+Meanwhile, tactics for guessing them become increasingly advanced.
 This is largely why passwords have become more of a cybersecurity problem than the solution they were meant to be.

 The first step in solving the password problem is familiarizing yourself with how hackers target accounts with weak credentials.
 When you know the various risks in advance, it becomes much easier to prepare for them.